josh-works/intermediaterubycom/_posts/2021-04-12-a-guide-to-your-first-10-sponsors.md

 ## Corporate Sponsors

 Once you've got ten sponsors, it's time to start thinking about _corporate_ sponsorships.
 Those are (in my mind) any amount above $100/mo.

+They don't have to come from corporations, per se, but the _use case_ you should target is "solve business problems".

 I think a lot about $100/mo expenses that I spend money on. $100 is meaningful money to me.
 It's irrelevant to companies, so you're going to have to think differently about landing larger sponsors than the small ones.